arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 ![USB wall adapter powering the project](./assets/step5.png)

+***Note: Because of how the pump works, it will draw a significant current as it is starting up.
+Therefore it is good practice to isolate it from the rest of the circuit as much as possible.
+Do this by making sure the path between GND of the pump and the GND of the power supply is not longer than it has to be.
+An easy way to accomplish this that we recommend you to do is connecting the GNDs to the same screw terminal on the Nano Screw Terminal Adapter.***

 The USB-cable can then be plugged into any USB port, on a laptop, or in a wall-adapter, as long as it can provide at least 500 mA at 5V.
 Most wall-adapters meet these requirements, so don't worry too much about finding the right one.

 Lastly, find the moisture sensor and a grove cable.
 Connect it to the Nano Screw Terminal Adapter as follows: